Doctors of BC

 Doctors of BC is the provincial medical association for British Columbia.
-It represents physicians, medical residents, and medical students in the province and participates in formal negotiations with the Government of British Columbia through the Physician Master Agreement.
+It represents physicians, medical residents, and medical students in the province and participates in formal negotiations with the Government of British Columbia through the Physician Main Agreement.
 Doctors of BC represents physicians in negotiations with the BC government and it partners with the province on the Joint Collaborative Committees which are designed to improve the health care system with the goal of providing quality patient care.

 Governance

 Doctors of BC uses a dual structure with a Representative Assembly and a Board of Directors.
 The Representative Assembly provides broad member representation.
 The Board carries legal and fiduciary responsibilities for the association, while the CEO oversees operations.

 History

 Doctors of BC was founded in January 1900 as the BC Medical Association with Dr R.E.
 McKechnie, a surgeon from Nanaimo, as President.
 In 2014 the association adopted the public brand Doctors of BC.
 In 2025 the association marked 125 years since its formation.